bryanwhiting/blog/posts/2022-06-23-what-is-the-best-todo-list-manager?/index.md

 Anyway, you can’t beat free and free is working for me on TickTick right now.
 Also, my calendar is very open generally so I don’t have the same problems a busy manager might have.

 I think these apps would be best for people who have meeting heavy workflows.
 It handles the schedules as you need.
-I’d just be concerned if

 ## Akiflow

 This app seemed expensive ($15/mo), no mobile app, but has an awesome calendar.
 The philosophy is you have to assign every task to a date and time to move it out of the inbox.
 That seemed like a headache to me, and seemed like I’d be constantly managing the inbox.
 That and I’m cheap and want a mobile app.

+## Sunsama

+$20 per mo or $192/year.
+Super fast customer support.

+Features:
+* Mobile app, Mac app.
+* Duration

+Pros:
+* Channels (lists)
+* great shortcuts
+* can align tasks with objectives
+* more of a mindful daily planner
+* Integrates with Todoist and other apps.
+You can pull in all to foist metadata including subtasks and check them off in Sunsama.
+Additionally, you can add duration and calendar your Todoist tasks.
+* Can export all the tasks to csv.
+* Can split calendar events.

+Cons:
+* Widgets are weak
+* No priority labels
+* No task tags/labels.
+(But you can use Todoist for this if you want.)

+## Reclaim.ai

+Task manager isn’t as good as Sunsama.
+Only $8/mo for pro.
+Has todoist integration too, but that’s a pro feature.

+This is one I’ll want to try later.
+It has the habit tracking and smart flexible calendaring.
+Not sure how good of a task manager it is.
+TBD.

+## Vimcal

+Fast calendar.
+Not for tasks or backlogs it seems though.
+Didn’t try.

 ## Asana